 There is another option for financial relief, which is an income-driven repayment plan.

 If the borrower’s income is less than 150% of the poverty line, their monthly loan payment will be zero under the income-based (IBR), pay-as-you-earn (PAYE) and revised pay-as-you-earn (REPAYE) repayment plans.
 If the borrower’s income is less than 100% of the poverty line, their monthly loan payment will be zero under the income-contingent (ICR) repayment plan.

-If your income has changed, you can ask the loan servicer to recertify their income before the annual certification date.
+If your income has changed, you can ask the loan servicer to recertify your income before the annual recertification date.

 The federal government pays the accrued but unpaid interest on subsidized loans during the first three years under IBR, PAYE and REPAYE.
 The federal government pays half of the accrued but unpaid interest on subsidized loans during the remainder of the repayment term under REPAYE.